umidgaybullayev/DRF-Tutorials/2-dars/README.md

 ## STATUS CODES

-- 1XX -- informational response -> request qabul qilindi jarayon davom etyapdi.
+- 1XX -- informational response -> the request was received, countinuning process.
-- 2XX -- successful -> muvaffaqiyatli bajarildi.
+- 2XX -- successful -> the request was successfully received, understood and accepted.
+- 3XX -- redirection -> futher action needs to be taken in order to complate the request.
+- 4XX -- client error -> the request contains bad syntax or can't be fulfilled.
+- 5XX -- server error -> the server failed to fulfil an apparently valid request.